-The policy also reflects, both statutory guidance 'Keeping Children Safe in Education' 2018 (KCSIE), and Surrey Safeguarding Children Board (SSCB) Procedures.
+The policy also reflects, both statutory guidance 'Keeping Children Safe in Education' 2019 (KCSIE), and Children's Safeguarding Partnership (CSP) Procedures.

-The Governing body takes seriously its responsibility under section 175 of the Education Act 2002 to safeguard and promote the welfare of children; and to work together with other agencies to ensure there are robust arrangements within our school to identify, assess, and support those children who are suffering harm or at risk of suffering harm.
+The Trustees and the Local Academy Committee takes seriously its responsibility under section 175/157 of the Education Act 2002 to safeguard and promote the welfare of children; and to work together with other agencies to ensure there are robust arrangements within our school to identify, assess, and support those children who are suffering harm or at risk of suffering harm.